robert-dodier/spark-wilcoxon/README.md

 ### Definition

-This package computes the Wilcoxon-Mann-Whitney rank sum statistic (also known by other permutations of names) for data `X` which fall into two classes, here denoted class 1 and class 0.
+spark-wilcoxon computes the Wilcoxon-Mann-Whitney rank sum statistic (also known by other permutations of names) for data `X` which fall into two classes, here denoted class 1 and class 0.
 The statistic is defined as